rev22/js2coffee/README.md

-This fork is a refactoring of the upstream js2coffee: http://github.com/js2coffee/js2coffee
+This fork is a refactoring of the upstream js2coffee (http://github.com/js2coffee/js2coffee), with various fixes applied.

 # js2coffee